jjuanramos/dbt-bigquery-preview/README.md

 dbt-bigquery-preview is a little extension that allows you to run [dbt](https://getdbt.com/) code directly against [BigQuery](https://cloud.google.com/bigquery) and get the results back in vscode.

-Please let us know about any bugs or feature requests through the github issues.
+Please let us know about any bugs or feature requests through [GitHub Issues](https://github.com/jjuanramos/dbt-bigquery-preview/issues/new).

 ## Features